BiketiPro/BiketiPro/README.md

 ---

 ## 🚀 About Me
-- 🎓 Full Stack Developer specializing in **Angular, Laravel, Flutter, Firebase, and Python**
+- 🎓 Full Stack Developer specializing in **Angular, Laravel, Flutter, Firebase, and Javascript**
 - 🎨 Designer skilled in **Canva & Figma** for UI/UX and graphics design
 - 🔥 Passionate about building **web & mobile applications** with clean UI/UX
 - 💡 Currently working on **Expense Tracker App** – a smart financial tracking app